raganwald/braythwayt.com/_posts/2019-12-13-sisterduty.md

 Her road to using that determination included her family demanding that she be allowed to have an academic education.
 Her road to using that determination included taking up a career in data processing when it was very new, and there were opportunities for people to join the field without experience.

-But for every woman with a story like my mother's, how many stories do we not hear about women who were not fortunate enough to be born in an economically advanced country?
+But for every woman with a story like my mother's, how many stories do we not hear about women without the benefit of circumstance and support?

+How many stories do we not hear about women who were not fortunate enough to be born in an economically advanced country?

 How many stories do we not hear about women who despite being born in an economically advanced countries, did not grow up with access to an academic education nearby?